xtofl/cpp11training/slides/function_signature_design/function_signature_design.md

 --

+### Constraints

+* Language
+    * English?
+    * C compatibility?
+* Time
+    * design for change!
+* Knowledge
+    * Of the audience
+    * Of the maintaining devs

+--

+### Tools

+To achieve this, we can use a number of tools

+Tool = generic term here

+--

-### Goal
+### Rationale: Conclusion

-Make the essence of the function
+Goal = make the essence of the function

 * as clear as possible
 * to all parties
 * in all situations

-With the tools we have at our disposal
+* with the tools we have at our disposal

 ---